I’ll never forget the first time I experienced these two pedals in the same room.

 While it didn’t set out to copy anything specific, it created its own legacy.

-Interestingly, the Keeley-modded BD-2 became so popular that BOSS eventually released their own premium version, the Waza Craft BD-2W.
+The Keeley-modded BD-2 became so popular that BOSS eventually released their own premium version, the Waza Craft BD-2W.

-But trust me, their sounds are as different as Chicago and Delta blues Each with its own story to tell.
+But trust me, their sounds are as different as Chicago and Delta blues.
+Each with its own story to tell.

 Core Sound Characteristics